 Liquidity risk arises when the value of an investment cannot be realised quickly because there are insufficient buyers in the market.
 For instance, in a falling market an investor may be unable to sell quickly without accepting a much reduced price or at all.
 This risk is most relevant to unlisted securities, but can also affect listed securities, particularly smaller companies and those which do not have high volumes of trading.
 InvestEngine only invests in ETFs trading on the London Stock Exchange.
 Liquidity risk should be lower for such investments than for, for example, investments in the shares of unlisted securities, though it cannot be excluded that particular events or circumstances could cause the ETF trading market to become illiquid.

 InvestEngine invests exclusively in exchange‑traded funds (‘ETFs’).
 ETFs are investment funds, traded like shares, which hold investment assets such as shares, commodities or bonds.
-ETFs normally closely track the performance of a financial index, and as such their value can go down as well as up (and you may get back less than you invested).
+ETFs normally closely track the performance of a financial index, and as such their value and income can go down as well as up (and you may get back less than you invested).
 Some ETFs rely on complex investment techniques, or hold riskier underlying assets to achieve their objectives.

 ETFs are designed to match an index, and are passive investments.
 Because an ETF is not actively managed, it will not sell a security if the security’s issuer is in financial trouble—unless the security is removed from the index.
 This means that the ETF will move up and down with the index and the ETF manager will not take defensive positions, or sell losing positions, in a market downturn.
 This also means that the manager won’t increase exposure to positions that it anticipates increasing in value, either.
 This lack of management means that investors are placing their money with an index, not a manager, and their fortunes are related to the performance of the index.
 The best way for an investor to deal with index risk is to understand what is in the index and the rules governing what goes into, or out of the index, as covered in the ETF’s documentation which we will provide to you on your request.